ABindoff/R_tutorials/2_Data.md

     ## 3 tg     5mo    0.437 0.137
     ## 4 tg     20mo   0.876 0.173

-The first function, `group_by()` takes a data frame, then groups rows by `strain` then by `t`. `%>%` is called the "pipe operator" and it carries data from the previous operation through to the next operation. `summarise()` applies a function or functions to data.
-So in this case, we've given it grouped data to summarise.
+The first function, `group_by()` takes a data frame, then groups rows by `strain` then by `t`. `%>%` is called the “pipe operator” and it carries data from the previous operation through to the next operation.
+`summarise()` applies a function or functions to data.
+So in this case, we’ve given it grouped data to summarise.

 `mean()` calculates a mean, and `sd()` calculates the standard deviation.
-We've divided the standard deviation by the square root of *n* to find the **standard error of the mean** *(!is.na(m) gives a vector of TRUE/FALSE evaluations, where TRUE = 1 and FALSE = 0, so summing the elements of this vector is a clever way to count the number of observations while ignoring missing data)*.
+We’ve divided the standard deviation by the square root of *n* to find the **standard error of the mean** *(\!is.na(m) gives a vector of TRUE/FALSE evaluations, where TRUE = 1 and FALSE = 0, so summing the elements of this vector is a clever way to count the number of observations while ignoring missing data)*.
 Because R was developed by statisticians, a base function to calculate the standard error of the mean was considered unnecessary, but fortunately there are several packages that will do this for you.
 I recommend installing the `plotrix` library and using the `std.error()` function.

 ``` r
 p <- ggplot(df0, aes(x = strain, y = mean.m, colour = age)) +